dabit3/react-notes/README.md

 state = { notes: [], filter: 'none' }
 ```

-- The `notes` array will hold the notes we will be fetching from the API.
+- The `notes` array will hold the notes we will be rendering in our app.
-- The `filter` value will hold the current filter for the type notes that we are viewing (all notes, completed notes, pending notes).
+- The `filter` value will hold the current filter for the type notes that we are viewing (all notes, completed notes, or pending notes).

 Next, we'll define the methods we'll be needing: